 Nora scoffed, ignoring his last comment.
 Before today, Luther’s band program wasn’t one to strictly enforce being on time.

-“If by ‘unconventional’ you mean positively ridiculous, then I think we’re on the same page here” Lucas shook his head good-naturedly as he started back on his way to class.
+“If by ‘unconventional’ you mean positively ridiculous, then I think we’re on the same page here,” she replied.
+Lucas shook his head good-naturedly as he started back on his way to class.
 Nora followed next to him, unable to hold in her thoughts.
 “I mean, who does she think we are, the London Philharmonic or something?
 This is a high school band.
 In Wisconsin,” she added with extra emphasis as they turned the corner.
 Students were hurrying off to class as they left their lockers with the hollow slam of their doors.
 Lucas shrugged and looked back over at Nora as they arrived at the door to his class.

 “Look Nora, I know this all seems a bit overwhelming, but try not to freak out over it.
 It’s just a new teacher and a few tests.
 It’s not the end of the world.”

 Nora rolled her eyes but couldn’t help suppressing a small grin.
 Lucas was always the voice of reason in their friendship, something that Nora often found herself lacking.
-“Yea, yea, okay mom.”
+“Yeah, yeah, okay mom.”

 “That’s more like it.
 Now don’t forget that we have our last coffee date after school.
 You can unload all your frustrations and angst on me then over some coffee, okay?”